Using Subobservers to Synthesize Opacity-Enforcing Supervisors: Updating the Observer Automaton

-Again, since we know that $L(G')$ and $L(G) \setminus L(G')$ are disjoint, this is a contradiction.
-This implies that $Q_\rho(s) = Q_\rho(s')$, which further implies that $s \equiv s' \mod eq(H')$.
-We have therefore proved that \end{proof} Lemma~\ref{lem:hPrimeByRelabelling} guarantees us that for any state in $H$---cell in the partition defined by $eq(H)$---we can produce the corresponding state in $H'$ by relabelling that state.
+\end{proof} Lemma~\ref{lem:hPrimeByRelabelling} guarantees us that for any state in $H$---cell in the partition defined by $eq(H)$---we can produce the corresponding state in $H'$ by relabelling that state.
 It goes beyond this too, by telling us that this relabelling removes exactly those states in $Q_\rho$ from the state label in $H$.